-To comply with federal Clean Water Act regulations and to protect the health, safety, and welfare of residents and the environment, the City of Vista's Water Quality Protection Program oversees different activities that help prevent, control, and treat stormwater pollution.
+To comply with federal Clean Water Act regulations and to protect the health, safety, and welfare of residents and the environment, the City of Vista's Stormwater and Water Quality Protection Program oversees different activities that help prevent and reduce stormwater pollution.
 Some program activities include the following:

 - Inspection of businesses for compliance with pollution prevention requirements